 Minimum/Maximum Group Size

-This program is confirmed to run and will have a maximum of 18 participants.
+This program is guaranteed to run and will have a maximum of 18 participants.

 Group Leader Description